rdmilligan/SaltwashAR/README.txt

 - OpenGL graphics library to render a robot upon the marker
 - Speech To Text and Text To Speech technologies to ask the robot to search the web and read out the results
 - OpenCV Haar Feature-based Cascade Classifiers to let the robot respond to hand gestures
+- PyBrain Reinforcement Learning to let the robot master a card game

 Documentation can be found on my Wiki: https://github.com/rdmilligan/SaltwashAR/wiki